tedbow/terimus-courses/README.md

 Build
 -----

 Execute `php build.php` and a `phar` file will be automagically generated inside the `build/` project subdirectory.
 You can rename or/and copy this `phar` file to wherever you want and use it to execute you shinny CLI application.

+phar.readonly = 0 must be set in your php.ini file.

 About versions
 --------------